 Our apps expect response with HTTP status code 200 for successful upload/post.
 If status code returned is either 401 (unauthorized) or 404 (not found) they would automatically disconnect from the service unless Auto disconnect disabled.

-See our repo at https://bitbucket.org/copluk/acr-webhook/ for open source implementations of front and backends.
+You can download our WebHook server-side samples (.Net Core and PHP) from here.
 Please note that previous version of our cloud services used post more data and backend code in the repo configured accordingly.
 You might need to alter them according to new specification above.

 This is not a cloud service in a traditional sense but a backup destination.
 You can select your SD card or any other folder on your device for our apps to export their files as scheduled.